 We want everyone who visits our website and undertakes one of our courses to feel welcome and find the experience rewarding.

 You should be able to:

-Zoom in up to 300% without the text spilling off the screen for most of the website.
+Zoom in up to 400% without the text spilling off the screen for most of the website.
 The website should work well in both portrait and landscape modes

-Listen to most of the website using a screen reader (including the most recent versions of JAWS, NVDA and VoiceOver), including image descriptions for images that convey meaning, form elements and links with a descriptive label
+Listen to all of the website using a screen reader (e.g. the most recent versions of JAWS, NVDA and VoiceOver), including image descriptions for images that convey meaning, form elements and links with a descriptive label

 If you have a disability then AbilityNet's My Computer My Way website(Opens in a new window) has advice on individual adjustments you can make to your device to make it easier to use.